 The military model grows leadership talent in 5 ways:

-1. Praise good behavior and correct poor behaviour for all new or junior staff.
+Leadership Development Lesson 1.
+Praise good behaviour and correct poor behaviour for all new or junior staff

 Both new and junior team members are highly impressionable.
 Often their behaviour is ignored until they are more senior, which means the example they follow is largely up to themselves.
 The military uses senior staff to train junior staff – nothing new there – except that it is more than buddying.
 It is expected that the senior team member will embody the types of behaviour and values you want to replicate, as well as demonstrate the best way to do something the first time and reinforce it.